martinklepsch/perun-guide/README.md

 ```

 We've added a function that renders a bit of HTML and inserts what has
 previously been parsed by the `markdown` task (the `:content`).
-The rendering
+The
-is done by [Hiccup][https://github.com/weavejester/hiccup] a library to
+rendering is done by [Hiccup][hiccup] a library to convert Clojure
-convert Clojure data structures to HTML.
+data structures to HTML.
 A simplistic example would be:

 ```
 [:span {:class "foo"} "bar"]    ; Clojure